YATO: Yet Another deep learning based Text analysis Open toolkit: Experiments

 \subsection{Comparison with Transformers}

 The aforementioned results show that we can achieve the reported values across various tasks by using \textsc{YATO}.
-We further use tasks from GLUE benchmark~\cite{wang2018glue} and compare with the Huggingface Transformers~\cite{transformers}, which is one of the most popular libraries.
-Table~\ref{tab:glue} shows the results by using BERT-base-uncased model, the values of Huggingface Transformers are copied from the corresponding github page\footnote{\url{https://github.com/huggingface/transformers/tree/main/examples/pytorch/text-classification}}.
-We can see that our model can achieve comparable and overall better results than that of Huggingface Transformers by using default settings.
+We further use tasks from GLUE benchmark~\cite{wang2018glue} and compare with the results by using Huggingface Transformers~\cite{transformers}, which is one of the most popular libraries.
+Table~\ref{tab:glue} shows the results by using BERT-base-uncased model, the values of Huggingface Transformers are sourced from the corresponding github page\footnote{\url{https://github.com/huggingface/transformers/tree/main/examples/pytorch/text-classification}}.
+YATO achieves comparable and overall better performance than that of Huggingface Transformers by using default settings.